-The “work smarter, not harder” mantra has been around since 1930, when Allen F. Morgenstern, an industrial engineer, coined it in an attempt to simplify how workers did their jobs.
+The “work smarter, not harder” mantra has been around since 1930, when Allen F. Morgenstern, an industrial engineer, coined it to simplify how workers did their jobs.
 From excited students ready to set off on their path to a project manager career to freelancers ready to work hard, breaking into their niches—everyone has heard this motto.

 But things have come a long way since then, so does this motto still apply in the current context?

-Truth be told, we can’t just take an idea from almost 100 years ago and hope it’s still valid.
-What Morgenstern aimed for was to make people do their jobs with less effort in an age where people were mostly working dreadful jobs in steel mills, on the fields, or in manual assembly lines with only Sundays free.
+We can’t just take an idea from almost 100 years ago and hope it’s still valid.
+Morgenstern aimed to make people do their jobs with less effort in an age where people were primarily working dreadful jobs in steel mills, on the fields, or in manual assembly lines six days a week.

 Despite this, everyone still tells you to work harder and put consistent effort into your pursuits.
-That’s due to all the successful people that already endorse it as a key factor to achieve fulfillment.
+That’s due to all the successful people who already endorse it as a key factor in achieving fulfillment.
 To name a few:

-These are all nice words, but in reality, nobody knows what they are really doing to succeed.
-And chances are they won’t publicly tell us.
+These are all nice words, but nobody knows what to do to succeed.
+And even if they did, chances are they wouldn’t publicly tell us.

 So, we’ll have to test things out ourselves.
-To give you a head start, I’ve prepared a run-through of all the key actionable tips you need to master to improve your work efficiency the right way.
+To give you a head start, I’ve prepared a run-through of all the key actionable tips you should master to improve your work.
 Bookmark them, or write them on a note to have them nearby:

-- Improve the way in which you manage your time
+- Improve the way you manage your time

 - Use digital tools